 Malone Springs on the Upper Klamath Canoe Trail is a great paddle almost any time of year.
 This 15,000 acre freshwater marsh offers a glimpse into the reasons why the Upper Klamath National Wildlife Refuge was established in 1928.
 A true jewel of our area, paddling The Trail is a treat you should not miss while in the area.
 The water is calm with a little movement.
 Birds, beaver lodges and beautiful views are highlights.

 ROE will provide the gear you need and the guides will bring their knowledge and experience.
 Our guides are always ready to coach you with paddling techniques as we make our way into this water landscape.
 The wetlands are fed by springs in the area and the water is calm and cold.
-Its not ideal for swimming but you are welcome to jump in back the bank if you’d like.
+It is not ideal for swimming, but you are welcome to jump in back at the bank if you’d like.
 This paddling adventure offers a unique look into a beautiful wetlands area with beaver lodges, Wocus plants and views of the Cascades in the distance.
 Rich with cultural, historic and natural treasures the guides are sure to share all they know about the area with you.

 Plan to have about 4 hours total for this adventure with about two of those hours on the water.